helsing-ai/rust-nation/README.md

 <br>

-The car is equipped with a raspberry pi that has access to the camera stream of the drone and the cars hardware (e.g. you can drive the car from the raspberry pi).
+The car is equipped with a Raspberry Pi that has access to the camera stream of the drone and the cars hardware (e.g. you can drive the car from the raspberry pi).

 Given the above setup and the libraries provided by helsing you should write the highlevel application logic to:

-- Identify your cars position
+- Identify your car's position
 - Identify the orientation of the car
 - Move the car into the color coded target area

-> Please Note: You are expected to develop this on your own laptop.
+> Please note: You are expected to develop this on your own laptop.
 Helsing
-> provides you libraries and deployment tooling, aswell as the drone and the
+> provides you libraries and deployment tooling, as well as the drone and the
-> car, to make the above achievable in 60-90 minutes.
+> car, to make the above achievable in 1-2 hours.

 ## Quickstart